Sandeep-BlackHat/45_Days_For_Placement/time_complx.md

 # 6. Which of the following best describes the useful criterion for comparing the efficiency of algorithms?

-Time
-Memory
-Both of the above
-None of the above

 3. Both of the above
 Explanation: Comparing the efficiency of an algorithm obviously depends on time and memory taken by  an algorithm,

 # 7. How is time complexity measured?

-By counting the number of algorithms in an algorithm.
-By counting the number of primitive operations performed by the algorithm on given input size.
-By counting the size of data input to the algorithm.
-None of the above
 2. By counting the number of primitive operations performed by the algorithm on given input size.